-It is true that one cannot learn art or cannot induce in someone the eye for beauty.
-But obviously, if you have it in you, it can be honed to perfection; however small that is.
+It’s true that one cannot learn art, and you cannot induce in someone the eye for beauty.
+But if you have it in you, it can be honed to perfection.

-As a self taught landscape photographer, who has learned everything from the hours of waiting for the perfect light to the mistakes committed, I feel both glad and proud to share the secrets and the insights of landscape photography that contributes to the making of a great photograph.
+As a self taught landscape photographer who has learned everything from the hours of waiting for the perfect light to the mistakes committed, I feel both glad and proud to share the secrets and insights of landscape photography that contribute to the making of a great photograph.
 This is for all those who breathe through their lenses like me!

 Three P’s: Preparation, Patience and Perseverance

-To capture the mystical and scintillating beauty of nature, you shall have to wait at her doorsteps, respecting her own tantrums, whims and fancies.
+To capture the mystical and scintillating beauty of nature, you’ll have to wait at her doorstep, respecting her tantrums, whims, and fancies.
 After all, something that is so great or so beautiful is not readily available.
-And for all who thinks, landscape photography is easy, here’s where you’ll find out that it is not.
-Behind a photograph that is par excellence, there are days of research, hours of thoughts, weeks of getting to know the topography, angles, crowds etc., endless failures and months of sleepless eyes eager to catch the perfect moment.
+And for all who think, landscape photography is easy, here’s where you’ll find out that it’s not.
+Behind an excellent photograph, there are days of research, hours of thoughts, weeks of getting to know the topography, angles, crowds, etc., endless failures, and months of sleepless eyes eager to catch the perfect moment.

-To get something great, you need to have perseverance, patience and also a lot of preparation.
-As a landscape photographer, I can guarantee the fact that a great shot takes a lot of time and a whole lot of mental preparation.
-So, my first advice to you would be before looking through your lenses, look around the geography.
+To get something great, you need to have perseverance, patience, and also a lot of preparation.
+As a landscape photographer, I can guarantee that a great shot takes a lot of time and a whole lot of mental preparation.
+So, my first advice to you is to look around the geography before looking through your lens.

 Scout your chosen area.
-Note its important features; note the unusual and interesting angles, and its changing crowd levels.
-Take time to prepare the shot and make sure you are ready with your tripod or mini-tripod, cleaned lenses and the cable release before the best time of the day.
+Note its important features.
+Note the unusual and interesting angles and changing crowd levels.
+Take time to prepare the shot and make sure you’re ready with your tripod or mini-tripod, clean lenses, and the cable release before the best time of the day.
 Try out different filters and wait for a good foreground.
 If you have people in your frame, talk it out with them and break the ice to make them feel comfortable.

+Too many subjects dilute the depth and focus of your photograph.
 Remember that what you call as a good shot is the one that focuses your attention on the subject by using a fairly sparse background and a simple and interesting composition to strike a clear harmony.
-Removing the clutter for your picture requires real skill.
+Removing the clutter in your picture requires real skill.
 Achieve that.
 Landscape photography comes out best when you focus on your subject.

-Not just landscape photography, any picture you click, requires that subtle judgment of de-clattering your picture.
-For example, if you are capturing a musician, try zooming in, getting close to your subjects eye level and find a simple backdrop for your subject which will highlight your subject.
+Not just landscape photography, any picture you click, requires that subtle judgment of de-cluttering your picture.
+For example, if you’re capturing a musician, try zooming in, getting close to your subject’s eye level, and finding a simple backdrop for your subject which will highlight your subject.
 Look for that vivid balance.

-Alternatively, for a calmer effect on your landscape photography,look for ‘color harmony’.
-Scenes restricted to similar tones and colors, or even a single color brings out a calm, restful image where the eye plays with the differing shades and intensities.
-Look for pastels, cream, or delicate shades, when it’s a serene effect you want to capture.
+Alternatively, for a calmer effect on your landscape photography, look for color harmony.
+Scenes restricted to similar tones and colors—or even a single color—bring out a calm, restful image where the eye plays with the differing shades and intensities.
+Look for pastels, creams, or delicate shades, when it’s a serene effect you want to capture.

 Create drama with lights

-In my vertical, which is landscape photography, I’ve often seen that photographs that win competitions are often the ones that make fascinating use of light.
-Keep an eye out for that silver lining- the beams of light shining through clouds, sparkling light through the trees or windows, elaborate long shadows and the effect of side and backlighting.
-Try and use the beautiful warm golden hours of early morning and late afternoon.
-You will experience magic through your lenses at these hours.
-Maybe this is why they are called ‘magic hours’.
-Landscape Photography requires the skill of the use of light.
+In my specialty, which is landscape photography, I’ve often seen that photographs that win competitions are often the ones that make fascinating use of light.
+Keep an eye out for that silver lining— the beams of light shining through clouds, sparkling light through the trees or windows, elaborate long shadows and the effect of side and backlighting.
+Try to use the beautiful warm golden hours of early morning and late afternoon.
+You will experience magic through your lens at these hours.
+Maybe this is why they’re called ‘magic hours’.
+Landscape photography requires the skill of the use of light.

 Of the people, for the people by the people

 Catch the promise of tomorrow with the young and the worldly and the weather worn.
 Young and old faces make wonderful subjects with their innocent expressions and aged with wisdom faces respectively.
-They make your shots warm, friendly, and someone you can relate to.
+They make your shots warm, friendly, and relatable.
 Like a good old friend.
 Such photographs never grow old.

 About the Author: